hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

       1. computationally: mainly about non-convexity, a lot of restart to avoid local optimal and to reach global optimal.
    1. Algorithm should scale to the number of samples and variables.

+1. Optimization for learning
+   1. Unsupervised learning: maximize similarity of cluster, maximize likelihood of model.
+   1. Supervised learning: minimize the loss function.
+   1. Most of them are non-convex optimization problem.
+   1. A public facebook page for non-convex optimization.
+   1. Convex has a unique global optimal solution, SGD will lead to the unique global optimal.
+   1. Non-convex has multiple local optimal, possibly exponential local optimals in high dimensional space.
+This makes large scale learning challenging.

 1. Non-convex optimization is a trending research area compare to convex optimization.

 1. Non-convex optimization and _Curse of dimensionality_